A Glug of Oil

 So, I had a Google, and found there were loads of variations, in fact, there were more chicken parmentier recipes than you can shake a stick at!

-Now, I'm a big fan of Rick Stein and his recipes always seem to work, which of course is a good thing so I went with his.
+Now, I'm a big fan of Rick Stein and his recipes always seem to work, which is a good thing so I went with his.

 Recipe Top Tips!

-I left out the cream in the mashed potatoes since I really don't think it's necessary - they were creamy enough without it.
+• I left out the cream in the mashed potatoes since it wasn't necessary - they were creamy enough without it.

-When cooking the veg and shallots in this recipe, put a lid on the pan, and they will soften much quicker - just take care they don't burn.
+• When cooking the veg and shallots in this recipe, put a lid on the pan, and they will soften much quicker - stir now and then so they don't burn.

 Did you know?